Ballard Partners

 Ballard Partners is an American lobbying firm that is noted to for its ties to the Trump administration and has employed Attorney General Pam Bondi and White House Chief of Staff Susie Wiles.

 History

-In 2017, they opened a Washington DC office, following Trump's first election victory.
+Prior to Donald Trump's election win, Ballard Partners was based in Florida.
+In 2017, they opened a Washington, D.C. office, following Trump's first election victory.

+The founder, Brian D. Ballard, helped to raise $50 million for Trump's 2024 campaign, including $250,000 that he donated personally.

 In 2025, OpenSecrets described it as the top lobbying firm in the country.